NielsLeenheer/StarPrntEncoder/README.md

         .bold(false)
         .encode()

+### Invert

+Change the style to white text on a black background.

+    let result = encoder
+        .text('This is ')
+        .invert()
+        .text('white text on black')
+        .invert()
+        .encode()

+It will try to remember the current state of the text style.
+But you can also provide and additional parameter to force the text style to turn on and off.

+    let result = encoder
+        .text('This is ')
+        .invert(true)
+        .text('white text on black')
+        .invert(false)
+        .encode()

 ### Align

 Change the alignment of the text.
 You can specify the alignment using a parameter which can be either "left", "center" or "right".